-

-Meg Crowley enters her second season as head coach of the Ladies after leading the program to one of its most successful seasons in the division III era in 2023.
+Meg Crowley enters her third season as head coach of the Ladies in 2025.

 Crowley, a Spring, Texas native, is a former Centenary gymnast (2009-13) who helped lead the Ladies to a third-place finish at the 2013 USA Gymnastics Collegiate Nationals, also finishing third on floor and served as team co-captain her senior year.
 Crowley was coached by longtime head coach Jackie Fain, who retired after the 2022 campaign after 11 successful seasons at the helm.